natterstefan/eslint-config-ns/README.md

 ### How are they related to each other?

+### JavaScript

-- `eslint-config-ns-base` is the base package.
+- `eslint-config-ns-base` is the base package for JavaScript projects.
-- `eslint-config-ns` extends `eslint-config-ns-base` package.
+- `eslint-config-ns` extends `eslint-config-ns-base` package and can be used in React projects.

+### TypeScript

-- `eslint-config-ns-ts-base` extends `eslint-config-ns` package and is the base package for TypeScript projects.
+- `eslint-config-ns-ts-base` extends `eslint-config-ns-base` package and is the base package for TypeScript projects.
-- `eslint-config-ns-ts` is the last one in the chain and extends `eslint-config-ns-ts-base`.
+- `eslint-config-ns-ts` is the last one in the chain and extends `eslint-config-ns-ts-base` and is best used in React TypeScript projects.

 ## How to release